We invest in dance artists to make sure their practice can thrive:

 Photographer: Brian Slater

-Care homes residents’ wellbeing has been drastically impacted by the COVID-19 pandemic.
-In Mature Company artists will support care home staff to develop skills and techniques that can help implement creativity within everyday care.
+The In Mature Company team support care home staff to develop skills and techniques to introduce creativity within everyday care.

 Elaine, Leeds Care home commented: “Residents who would normally not engage or be involved were dancing away to the music and what we noticed was that the residents were interacting with each other too, which was very special and not a normal occurrence.”

-Our Lead Dance artists for 2023: Kirsty Arnold, Rachel Clarke, Tora Hed and Thom Mckeon
+Our Lead Dance artists for 2024: Rachel Clarke, Inari Hulkkonen and Thom Mckeon

-Musicians: Will Turner, Georgie Buchanan and Dave Mitchell
+Musicians: Ozzy Moysey, Georgie Buchanan and Dave Mitchell

-Lead Dance Artists will mentor new artists to build a specialism in working with people living with dementia.
-This will encourage more artists to deliver creative care home work and foster an increased interest in this area.
+Lead Dance Artists mentor new artists to build a specialism in working with people living with dementia.

-Assistant Dance artists: Thilde Andreasen, Alex Garland, Vanessa Grasse and Shauna McSwiney.
+Assistant Dance artists: Tara Balfour, Eleni Green and Shauna McSwiney.

-Find out more about the project in our podcast series Yorkshire Dance Presents: Dancing & Dementia which can be listened to (and downloaded) below and in our animated series, Dancing the Small Moments.
+Learn more about the project in our podcast series Yorkshire Dance Presents: Dancing & Dementia and in our animated series, Dancing the Small Moments.

 We are pleased to share these podcasts that reflect and discuss our 3 year care home project ‘In Mature Company’, which explores the impact of dance and music in reducing the loneliness and isolation of residents living with dementia.
 The project specifically looks at the impact of touch and how creative sessions can promote a sense of community and wellbeing.